GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 # Electrifying the Cryptocurrency Community

 Electra is more than a common digital currency.
 It is a currency backed by an entire community of dedicated individuals.
-Electra’s goal is to create the strongest possible community of individuals who all share the same philosophy of change with regards to global monetary systems.
+Electra's goal is to create the strongest possible community of individuals who all share the same philosophy of change with regards to global monetary systems.
 Through transparency and empowerment, we are shining a new light on a darkening system.
 This is not a zero sum game; this is Electra.

 Our vision for Electra is that it becomes the largest and most active cryptocurrency community within the market space.
 An active global community provides investors an opportunity to assume roles as active players and contributors.